-God’s blessings began with the Jew because Abraham feared and obeyed God.
+God’s blessings began with the Jew because Abraham respected and obeyed God.
 Genesis 22:16-18 (NIV), “I swear by myself, declares the LORD, that because you have done this and have not withheld your son, your only son, I will surely bless you and make your descendants as numerous as the stars in the sky and as the sand on the seashore…and through your offspring all nations on earth will be blessed, because you have obeyed me.”
 The nation of Israel are Abraham’s descendants.
 They inherited this promise.

 God made the Law Covenant with Israel and specially overruled their experiences to grow their faith and obedience.
 The nation was blessed when obedient and punished when disobedient as God had promised.